 Some drug treatments are available for physical sexual issues.
 For example, vaginal moisturizers and lubricants can help relieve vaginal dryness, and several drugs are available for erectile dysfunction.
 Drugs for erectile dysfunction may not be appropriate for every man, and men should talk to their doctors about the risks and benefits.
 Hot flashes in both women and men have been relieved with low doses of antidepressants.

-When should I talk to my doctor about sexuality and fertility issues?
+When should I talk to my doctor about sexuality issues?

-You should talk with your doctor before treatment begins to find out what to expect in terms of sexuality issues and what you can do to preserve fertility.
+You should talk with your doctor before treatment begins to find out what to expect in terms of sexuality issues.
 If you have various options for treatment, make sure to talk about the side effects of each option.
+Ask your oncology treatment team if these symptoms will be temporary or permanent.
 Ask your doctor when it is safe to resume sexual activity after treatment.
 During and after treatment, talk to your doctor or nurse if you have symptoms that interfere with sexual desire or sexual performance.
 If you feel uncomfortable talking with your doctor or nurse about your sexual symptoms, ask for a referral to an appropriate health care professional or support group.